kijuchihe/hashnode/cm1i2lmxs004g0akwgmud4xpp.md

 ## Steps To Calculate Complexity in Big-O

+1. Sum up all the complexities of the operation.

-1. Find the fastest growing term in the function
+2. Find the fastest growing term in the function.

-2. If the fastest growing term has a coefficient, remove it.
+3. If the fastest growing term has a coefficient, remove it.

 > Note the following: